End-to-end-provenance/RDataTracker/JSON-format.md

 }
 ```

+#### environment

-The __environment__ node contains information about the execution environment.
+The environment node contains information about the execution environment.
 It contains the following fields:
 * _name_: Contains the value “environment”.
 Shows that this is the environment node.
 * _architecture_: The computer’’s architecture.
 * _operatingSystem_: The operating system.